FreshSenseAI/ST-CAFNet/README.md

 ## Installation

-Python 3.10 and PyTorch 2.2 are used in the manuscript.
+Python 3.10, PyTorch 2.2.2 and torchvision 0.17.2 are used in the manuscript.

 ```bash
 python -m venv .venv